 5.5 Disposition of Surplus Slice Output

 5.5.1 All sales, exchanges, or other dispositions of BPA-provided electric power are subject to and governed by federal law including, but not limited to, the Bonneville Project Act,16 U.S.C. § 832 et seq., P.L.
 75-329 as amended, the Pacific Northwest Consumer Power Preference Act, 16 U.S.C. § 837 et seq., P.L.
 88-552, the Federal Columbia River Transmission System Act, 16 U.S.C. § 838 et seq., P.L.
-93-454, and the Northwest Power Act, P.L.
-No. 96-501, as amended.
+93-454, and the Northwest Power Act, as amended.

 5.5.2 All sales of Surplus Slice Output by «Customer Name» for use outside the Region, or to parties not serving firm retail load in the Region, are subject to the provisions of the Pacific Northwest Consumer Power Preference Act and Section 9(c) of the Northwest Power Act, and BPA and «Customer Name» acknowledge their respective responsibilities thereunder.